 This is because your already tight butt muscles are also tightening up your lower back.
 Don’t worry.
 You CAN fix this yourself.

 When your gluteus maximus, medius and minimus are not both stretched and strengthened, you’ll hurt.
 When you sit all day long (and pretty much all of us do) these muscles become weaker and shorter.

-Your gluteus maximus is the ‘primary mover’ for your hip let alone your entire body.
-If you’re not using it enough, you will hurt.
 The problem too is that the less you use you g.max. the more strained and sore it itself becomes.